terraframe/geodashboard/pages/mydoc/mydoc_deploying_geoprism.md

 5. Set your appcfg_dir to point to the root of your appcfg directory.
 6. Here's what a deployment command looks like: `ansible-playbook -i /path/to/inventory/files/dev.ini demo.yml`.
 Execute this command from the geoprism-cloud/ansible directory on your deployment machine (not the server itself).

+NOTE:
+I was having issues using the latest ansible deployment so I cloned `a236cbf3b42fa2c51b89e9395b47abe286775829` and then ran `source ansible-dev/ansible/hacking/env-setup`.
+This will get around psycop2g errors.

 {% include links.html %}